avallark/avallark.github.com/_posts/2012-01-04-Choosing-a-Learning-Management-System.md

 5. Ability to do distance learning and eLearning effectively.
 6. Simulations and Aids to teaching

-# Course management for Faculty and students
+## Course management for Faculty and students

 The current solution of Global campus using sharepoint leaves much to be desired.
-The concerns include:
+The concerns are

 1. There are over 800 live independant sites on sharepoint for Global campuses with no central control
 2. Usability of content is very low
 3. Cost of redesigning and recreating a new sharepoint site is very high and this cost climbs each year with more custom programs.